Your feelings when someone has cancer

 This might be helpful for you if you find it hard to talk face to face.
 Online groups are also easy to leave.
 You do not need to say why you are leaving.

 The Macmillan Online Community offers this type of support.
 It is quick and easy to join.
-You can talk to people in our chat rooms, blog about your experiences, make friends and join support groups.
+You can talk to people in our chat rooms, blog about your experiences and make friends.
+You can also join support groups, such as the:

 Spiritual and religious support